zagortenay333/cronomix/README.md

 ### DBus API

 This extension comes with a dbus api.
-Check out the [dbus](dbus) for info on what you can do.
+Check out the [dbus dir](dbus) for info on what you can do.

 There are also some example scripts that might come in handy. :smile: